Kentucky governor: Storms may have killed at least 70 people

 MAYFIELD, Ky.
-(AP) — Kentucky’s governor said a monstrous tornado may have killed at least 70 people in the state and the toll was climbing after severe weather ripped through at least five states, leaving widespread devastation.
+(AP) — A monstrous tornado killed dozens of people in Kentucky and the toll was climbing Saturday after severe weather ripped through at least five states, leaving widespread devastation.

-Gov. Andy Beshear said the twister touched down for more than 200 miles (320 kilometers) in Kentucky and the death toll could exceed 100 across 10 or more counties.
+Kentucky Gov. Andy Beshear said upwards of 70 may have died when a twister touched down for more than 200 miles (320 kilometers) in his state but the number of deaths could exceed 100 across 10 or more counties.

-“This has been the most devastating tornado event in our state’s history,” Beshear said at a news conference Saturday.
+“This has been the most devastating tornado event in our state’s history,” Beshear said at a news conference.

 The storms hit a candle factory in Kentucky, an Amazon facility in Illinois and a nursing home in Arkansas.
-Beshear said about 110 people were in the Mayfield factory when the tornado hit.
+Officials had confirmed 29 deaths, including 22 in three Kentucky counties.
+Beshear said about 110 people were in the Mayfield factory when the tornado roared through.

-By late morning, officials had confirmed 18 deaths.
-Beshear said at least 10 people were dead in his state’s Muhlenberg County and an undetermined number in and around the city of Bowling Green.
+Debris from destroyed buildings and shredded trees covered the ground in Mayfield, a city of about 10,000 in western Kentucky.
+Twisted metal sheeting, downed power lines and wrecked vehicles lined the streets of what was barely recognizable as a town.

-Kentucky State Police Trooper Sarah Burgess said rescue crews were using heavy equipment to move rubble at the candle factory in western Kentucky.
-Coroners were called to the scene and bodies were recovered, but she didn’t know how many.
-She said it could take a day and potentially longer to remove all of the rubble.
+The missing at the candle factory included Denise Johnson Williams, a 50-year-old mother of four whose family members kept vigil at the site Saturday.

 In an interview with NBC’s “Today,” she said it was the “absolutely the most terrifying” event she had ever experienced.
 “I did not think I was going to make it at all.”